Family of Two

 Family of Two (A Mother and Son Story) is a 2023 Philippine drama film written by Mel Mendoza-del Rosario and directed by Nuel Crisostomo Naval.
 Starring Sharon Cuneta and Alden Richards, the film revolves around a worried son who seeks to find a man as a partner for his single mother.

 A film produced by Cineko Productions, it was released on December 25, 2023, and it is one of the entries for the 49th Metro Manila Film Festival.

 Plot

-This is a story about two family members, a mother and a son.
+This is a story about a family of two, a mother and a son.
 Maricar (Sharon Cuneta) became a widow when Mateo (Alden Richards) was only five years old.
 She became a single mother and supported Mateo alone.
-But what will happen if her only son decided to move to other country?
+But what will happen if her only son decided to move to another country?